 - After a car accident: If you're involved in an accident with another driver, you'll exchange insurance information, including the policy number.
 Each driver will use the information when filing a claim.
 You'll also provide your insurance card to the police if they come to the accident and file a police report.
 It's generally a good idea to have the police come to the scene of any accident, as their police report will serve as an objective record of what happened and where.

-- When contacting your insurer: Your insurance company will most likely ask you for your policy number whenever you contact them, such as if you call to make changes to your policy or cancel your policy altogether.
+- When contacting your insurer: Your insurance company will likely ask for your policy number whenever you contact them, such as if you call to make changes to your policy or cancel your policy altogether.
 However, your insurance company can generally look up your policy number based on other information like your address or Social Security number.